-There are three types of full-height turnstiles to choose from.
+There are three types of high security full-height turnstiles to choose from.
 You can go for single-door, double-door, or triple-door turnstiles.
 If you’re on a budget, we recommend double-door turnstiles.
 Additionally, you can use the doors in 90° four-section mode, as well as 120° three-section mode.

 We're one of the top 3 full height turnstile manufacturers in China, our price is very competitive, contact us to get a free quote today.